 Dental implants provide support and contouring for the structures of the face.
 This is usually very noticeable for patients who have been missing teeth for some time.
 When dental implants are used, patients report their cheeks, lips and facial harmony is much fuller and more flattering.

 Still have questions about the dental implant process and how you can prepare for surgery?
-It’s always best to speak to a professional if you have questions.
+Why don’t you book a free consultation at your local dental clinic to speak to a professional?
 Please contact us for the most convenient appointment: (02) 4210 9078.